 The number of cyber-attacks on New York businesses is on the rise.
-With ransomware, malware, data breaches, email phishing, and other cyber threats all posing a risk.
+Ransomware, malware, data breaches, email phishing, and other cyber threats all pose a risk.
 Businesses which don’t take proactive steps to protect their networks and data from cyber threats are at significantly higher risk.
 In this article, we’re going to cover some of the precautions we take for our managed IT services clients to ensure their businesses are protected.
 You’ll learn about the biggest cyber security threats for New York businesses and how to safeguard against them.

 Unfortunately, there is no such thing as being “too small” to be a target for cybercriminals.
 Even start-ups can be targeted by ransomware or hacking attempts.
 Successful cyberattacks can cost New York businesses a lot to recover from.
-Not only does their network need to be repaired, if their customer data is leaked, they will gain a poor reputation and may even be fined under the NYS Information Security Breach and Notification Act.
-Recovering from a cyberattack can be too much to bear from some businesses.
-In fact, over half of all SMEs go out of business within 6 months of a major data breach or cyber attack.
+Not only does their network need to be repaired, but if their customer data is leaked, they will gain a poor reputation and may even be fined under the NYS Information Security Breach and Notification Act.
+Recovering from a cyberattack can be too much to bear for some businesses.
+In fact, over half of all SMEs go out of business within 6 months of a major data breach or cyber-attack.

 It is far more effective to proactively protect your network, either through in-house cybersecurity expertise or by partnering with a managed IT support and New York cybersecurity provider like us.
 You can book a call with a member of our cybersecurity team today – or read on and learn more about how we protect our clients.